 is injective in $\bf{Mod}_R^a$; \item $\F^a$ is almost finitely presented if and only if, for every filtered diagram $\{\G^a_i\}$ of almost quasi-coherent $\O^a_X$-modules, the natural morphism

 is an isomorphism in $\bf{Mod}_R^a$; \end{enumerate} \end{cor}

 \subsection{Schemes.
-Derived Category of Almost Coherent $\O_X^a$-modules}
+Derived category of almost coherent $\O_X^a$-modules}

-The goal of this section is to define different categories that can be called ``derived category of almost coherent shaves''.
+The goal of this section is to define different versions of the ``derived category of almost coherent sheaves''.
 Namely, we define the categories $\bf{D}_{acoh}(X)$, $\bf{D}_{qc, acoh}(X)$, and $\bf{D}_{acoh}(X)^a$.
-Then we show that many derived functors of interest preserve almost coherence in an appropriate sense.
+Then we show that many functors of interest preserve almost coherence in an appropriate sense.

 \begin{defn} We define $\bf{D}_{aqc}(X)$ (resp. $\bf{D}_{aqc}(X)^a$) to be the full triangulated subcategory of $\bf{D}(X)$ (resp. $\bf{D}(X)^a$) consisting of complexes with almost quasi-coherent cohomology sheaves. \end{defn}